NiccoloZaza/MyMovie/README.md

 # MyMovie
 MyMovie is application for testing purposes.
-Every 3rd party library or custom made components used in this project is purely for personal usage.
+Every 3rd party library or custom made component used in this project is purely for personal usage.

 # Used 3rd party Components
 - Glide - Used to cache images in order to display them in offline mode and improve overall performance and quality of image processing/caching.